JaofourthsOhappy/JaofourthsOhappy/README.md

 ###

 <p align="left">Hi, I'm Sittanat or you can call me Fourth.
-I'm third-year student studying in Software Engineering at Kasetsart University
+I'm third-year student studying in Software Engineering at Kasetsart University <b>
 in Bangkok, Thailand.</p>

 ###